 About Me

-My mission is to help others gain clarity and understanding, to reclaim their true selves --made in God's image and likeness -- and touch the hem of God's robe.
+My mission is to help others gain clarity and understanding, to reclaim their true selves -- made in God's image and likeness -- and touch the hem of God's robe.

 I write about redemptive suffering, God's plan for our lives, and the role of forgiveness along the healing journey.
 I also focus on reclaiming self after tragedy, soul woundings, and how to heal from other traumatic events in life.

-My spiritual coaching ministry helps individuals move forward, enabling them to progress from where they currently are to where they ideally envision themselves to be.
+My Christian coaching ministry helps individuals move forward, enabling them to progress from where they currently are to where they ideally envision themselves to be.
 Bringing resolution to unresolved woundings, through the merciful love of Christ, is a primary focus.
 I specialize in healing from narcissistic abuse and betrayal trauma.

 "Behold, I am doing a new thing; now it springs forth, do you not perceive it?
 Behold, I am making all things new."